berkeleynerd/lsp_client/README.md

 - This is a library crate.
 Applications using it should ensure the ada_language_server binary is available on PATH when launching an LSP server process.
+- Process spawning is asynchronous: the library does not call Spawn.Processes.Monitor_Loop itself.
+Hosts must integrate Monitor_Loop (or an equivalent driver) into their event loop so that child processes are actually started and their I/O and lifecycle events are delivered.